thepower/power-docs/docs/Explore/nodes-chains-description/01-nodes-shards-101.md

    The only way for node providers to participate in network consensus is to lock a number of native utility tokens (tokens giving the right for a future product or service) and mint NFT.

-- **Project chains**.
-These chains work same as the community chains, but the project in this type of chain has the right to deploy smart contracts in the project chain.
+- **AppChains**.
+These chains work same as the community chains, but the app in this type of chain has the right to deploy smart contracts in the AppChain.

   To get the right to form a chain in a public network and give the right to node providers to connect and maintain it, a project must lock a number of native utility tokens and mint NFT.
-Only NFT owners in a project chain have the right to deploy DApps to it.
+Only NFT owners in an AppChain have the right to deploy DApps to it.

-  The project chain is a chain that has special purposes: it serves DAO, DEX, GameFi, Metaverse, and a broad variety of other decentralized services.
+  The AppChain is a chain that has special purposes: it serves DAO, DEX, GameFi, Metaverse, and a broad variety of other decentralized services.

-  The project chain is supported by the Power Ecosystem community of node providers.
+  The AppChain is supported by the Power Ecosystem community of node providers.

 - **Satellite chains**.
 These are public chains supported by external node provider communities.
 They have a special native token instead of ours.
 They are connected to the Power Ecosystem network.
 This means that the transactions from the Power Ecosystem network are anchored there.